-Given that the Android 11 update took around four months to start appearing on Samsung’s flagship devices, and roughly three months for Android 12, a rollout sometime in October or November in 2022 seems likely.
+Given that the Android 11 update took around four months to start appearing on most of Samsung’s flagship devices, and roughly three months for Android 12, a full rollout sometime in October or November in 2022 seems likely.

 Like most Android device manufacturers, Samsung updates its flagship phones and tablets first — the Galaxy S and Galaxy Tab S series.
 Cheaper devices are lower priority for major updates, as well as older flagships.
 For example, the Galaxy S21 received Android 12 starting in December 2021, but the older Galaxy Tab S6 and S6 Lite didn’t get it until March 2022.